y-scope/clp/components/webui/README.md

 If you ever add a package manually to `package.json` or `package.json` changes for some other reason, you should rerun this command.

+> [!NOTE]
-> ℹ️ When running this command, you might see warnings related to uninstalled `eslint-config-yscope` peer dependencies,
+> When running this command, you might see warnings related to uninstalled `eslint-config-yscope
-> like the ones below:
+> peer dependencies, like the ones below:
 > ```
 > npm WARN eslint-config-yscope@0.0.20 requires a peer of eslint@^8.57.0 but
 >  none is installed.
 You must install peer dependencies yourself.
 > ```
-> **These `eslint-config-yscope` warnings can be safely ignored.** They occur because the default npm version in
+> **These `eslint-config-yscope` warnings can be safely ignored.** They occur because the default
-> Node.js 14 does not automatically install peer dependencies.
-If needed, peer dependencies are automatically installed
+> npm version in Node.js v14 does not automatically install peer dependencies.
+If needed, peer
-> when switching to Node.js version 18 or higher for linting purposes, as outlined in the [Linting](#linting) section.
+> dependencies are automatically installed when switching to Node.js v18 or higher for linting
+> purposes, as outlined in the [Linting](#linting) section.

 # Running in development